Gwen Stefani Rocks Out In Tiny Glitter Shorts & Fishnet Stockings On Instagram

 “Saw the show on 23 October and was blown away!” a fourth admirer stated.

-Gwen Stefani seems to always look gorgeous both on and off the stage, and her rocker girl style has made her fashion icon that fans want to mimic.
-In fact, Marie Osmond loves the singer so much that she even decided to dress as her for Halloween, which Gwen raved about in a recent Instagram post..
+Gwen Stefani seems to always look gorgeous both on and off the stage, and her rocker girl style has made her a fashion icon that fans want to mimic.
+In fact, Marie Osmond loves the singer so much that she even decided to dress as her for Halloween, which Gwen raved about in a recent Instagram post.

 Delivered To Your INBOX